Know about History

 In the year 1520, Hernando de Magallanes spotted these lands for the first time, after crossing the strait that now bears his name.
 He encountered a rocky littoral and massive mountains, which we now know as Aysén, and which he named as “Tierras de Diciembre” (“Lands of December.”)
 Three decades later, the Spanish conqueror Pedro de Valdivia sent an expedition under the command of Francisco de Ulloa.
 He was the first navigator to disembark on these southern lands.
 However, what seemed like a wild, cold and virgin territory to his eyes, was actually already inhabited.
 Several indigenous tribes dwelt there.
 In the mainland, north of the Strait of Magellan, lived the Tehuelches or Patagones; great nomad hunters, of slanted eyes, robust bodies and dark skin.

 In the centuries after the discovery of Aysén, its history was marked by the presence of different kinds of expeditions.
-First, by religious missions, such as the one led by father José García Alsué, who travelled the southern lands of Palena, between the years 1766 and 1767.
+First, by religious missions, such as the one led by father José García Alsué, who traveled the southern lands of Palena, between the years 1766 and 1767.
 Afterwards, there were scientific explorations in the area, such as the one led by the pilot José de Moraleda y Montero, who by the end of the XVIII century made the first mapping of Chiloé and Palena.
 Later came Robert Fitz-Roy and Charles Darwin, who between the years 1831 and 1836 explored Australia, New Zealand and the coasts of South America, from Galapagos to Tierra del Fuego.
 They carried out important and detailed scientific observations of the Aysén region.
 After Robert Fitz-Roy’s journey, the Chilean Navy conducted its first exploration in charge of Lieutenant Francisco Hudson who suffered a shipwreck and died during the expedition.
 In 1870 the Navy commissioned Captain Henry Simpson the mission to trace the western coast of Patagonia with the objective of finding an entrance to the inland valleys.
 This is how he discovered Simpson River.

 After the limits were well defined, the Chilean State concessioned large tracts of land to livestock enterprises.
 There were three important concessions: